 5 Email Marketing Best Practices for eCommerce Retailers

 When it comes to eCommerce marketing tactics, email marketing still reigns supreme, but success in email marketing doesn’t always come easy.
 These email marketing best practices will help you stand out in full inboxes, engage your customers and generate sales.
+If you’re looking for more tips, watch our video on becoming an email marketing pro.

 1. Segment your audience